pingcap/docs-cn/placement-rules-in-sql.md

 The `SCHEDULE` option instructs TiDB on how to balance the followers.
 The default schedule of `EVEN` ensures a balance of followers in all regions.

 To ensure that enough followers are placed in the primary region (`us-east-1`) so that quorum can be achieved, you can use the `MAJORITY_IN_PRIMARY` schedule.
-If the primary region completely fails, you can the `MAJORITY_IN_PRIMARY` schedule for lower latency transactions at the expense of availability.
+This schedule helps provide lower latency transactions at the expense of some availability.
+If the primary region fails, `MAJORITY_IN_PRIMARY` cannot provide automatic failover.

 ### Assign placement to a partitioned table